tantalic/build-light/README.md

 # Build Light

-Monitor the status of your continuous integration server with a Raspberry Pi powered traffic light.
-Build Light will regularly poll your CI server to check the status of yours jobs and update the color of the light accordingly:
+Build Light is a daemon, designed to run on single-board/development-board computers, that regularly polls your continuous integration server and reports build status through GPIO connected devices.
+It is primarily intended to control a modified traffic light through a relay module although it can also control LEDs connected directly to your board.

 - **Red** - One or more builds has failed.
 - **Yellow** - One or more jobs is currently building.